139587-spec/Avantika-s-Cozy-Corner/README.md

 bit of code.
 Although I do basics at school, it has been wonderful stringing all my ideas into one project!

+## Challenges and Lessons Learned
+I learned a lot about CSS animations and HTML while building this page.
+At first, figuring out how to center the header images and make them float smoothly was tricky, but experimenting and testing in the browser helped me understand it better.
+I also learned how to make a page responsive and how small design details can make a big difference in user experience.
+Afterwards, I started to use a little harder concepts to make my webpage aesthetically pleasing :)

+## What You Can Do Here
+Feel free to explore my hobbies and web journey!
+Each section of the site is structured like a personal journal, highlighting both what I love and the things I’ve learned along the way.

 ## Tech I Used 💻
 Here's a peek at all the tools and code I used to bring my webpage to life:
 - **HTML** - To structure all the sections and content.